policies

 How can you access and correct your personal information?

 You have a right to seek access to, and correction of the personal information which we hold about you.
-For details on how to access and correct your health record, please use the Minds Matter contact page.
-We will normally respond to your request within 30 days.
+For details on how to access and correct your health record, please use the Minds Matter

 How do we hold your personal information?